Bhumija: Religious architecture

 The earliest known example of the Bhumija style are the ruins of a Hindu temples group south of the Narmada river, at village Un between Segaon and Khargone.
 Eight of these are in Bhumija style.
-The 11th-century Nilakanthesvara (Udayesvara) temple in Udaipur, Madhya Pradesh (north of Bhopal) is the best preserved and finest illustration of the Bhumija style.
+The 11th-century Nilakanthesvara (Udayesvara) temple in Udaypur, Madhya Pradesh (north of Bhopal) is the best preserved and finest illustration of the Bhumija style.
 The sikhara of the Nilakanthesvara has a stellate plan with four latas (quadrants) inside which are five rows of aedicule.
 At each level there is a square plan, which is constantly rotated in a circular pattern to yield the entire spire.

 The Bhumija style spread with variations into north Rajasthan, Gujarat, Maharashtra, and into the south.
 It is also seen close to Mahanadi valley in the east, such as Arang, Chhattisgarh and a few post 11th-century temples in Odisha.
 Near Pune, for example, both the intricately carved Mallikarjun Temple at Loni Bhapkar, and the temple in Palasdev, are Bhumija orthogonal variants.
 It is also common in Hoysala temples found all over Karnataka and nearby areas.
 However, with some exceptions, most Hoysala temples use it primarily for smaller temples within a larger temple complex.